Design For Scale and High Availability – What Does 100 Million Users On A Google Service Mean?

-Network file system – A deep dive into a distributed file system protocol
+Network file system – A deep dive

 A network file system is a distributed file system protocol; an open protocol that specifies message formats regarding how a client and a server should communicate in a distributed environment.
 NFS being an open protocol enables third parties to write their own implementations of it….